National Patron and Ambassadors Messages

 Commissioner for Children and Young People WA

-The festivities arranged by Meerilinga are a great way to uphold the rights and contributions of WA’s youngest, and I’m honoured to show my support.
+The activities arranged by Meerilinga are a great way to celebrate children and uphold their rights and I’m honoured to show my support.